University Police Department

 The police department reports crime statistics to the U.S. Department of Justice and the Texas Department of Public Safety.
 Each report includes the number and types of crimes committed and is available on the web.

 Each year, A&M-Central Texas prepares a report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The report includes information regarding University rules, reported campus crime statistics, crime awareness and prevention, and important contact information.
-The most recent report is available on the A&M-Central Texas website at https://www.tamuct.edu/business-office/tuition-fees.html
+The report includes information regarding university rules, reported campus crime statistics, crime awareness and prevention, and important contact information.
+The most recent report is available on the A&M-Central Texas website at https://www.tamuct.edu/police/clery.html